open-telemetry/oteps/text/0143-versioning-and-stability.md

 **Contrib Stability -**
 Plugins and instrumentation are kept up to date, and are released simultaneously (or shortly after) the latest release of the API.
 The goal is to ensure users can update to the latest version of OpenTelemetry, and not be held back by the plugins that they depend on.

 Public portions of contrib packages (constructors, configuration, interfaces) must remain backwards compatible.
-ABI compatibility not required.
+ABI compatibility for contrib packages may be offered on a language by language basis.

 Telemetry produced by contrib instrumentation must also remain stable and backwards compatible, to avoid breaking alerts and dashboard.
 This means that existing data may not be mutated or removed without a major version bump.
 Additional data may be added.
 This applies to spans, metrics, resources, attributes, events, and any other data types that OpenTelemetry emits.